vmware/container-service-extension/docs/cse3_1/CSE_CONFIG.md

 | antrea_version   | antrea version in quotes                                                                            | added in CSE 3.1.3 |

 If the user does not specify CPI, CSI, or antrea version in the cluster spec (see more [here](CLUSTER_MANAGEMENT.html#rde21_new_fields)), then the CSE server will use the CPI, CSI, or antrea version used in this section.
+These options are all optional, and defaults are used if these versions are not specified.
+The default for cpi is 1.1.1; the default for csi is 1.2.0, and the CSE server will find a TKG compatible antrea version if no antrea version is specified in the CSE server config or in the cluster spec.

 Example: